syncthing/docs/users/faq.rst

 Then the GUI is accessible from everywhere.
 You should set a password and enable HTTPS with this configuration.
 You can do this from inside the GUI.

-If both your computers are Unixy (Linux, Mac, etc) You can also leave the GUI settings at default and use an ssh port forward to access it.
+If both your computers are Unix-like (Linux, Mac, etc.) you can also leave the GUI settings at default and use an ssh port forward to access it.
 For example,